Word Practice 1

 - Position the insertion pointer at the blank paragraph below the title and press Enter six times.

 - On the Insert Tab, in the Illustrations group, choose .
-Insert a Rounded Corners Rectangle shape at the left margin at approximately 1.5 inches on the vertical ruler.
+Insert a Rounded Corners Rectangle shape at the left margin until approximately 1.5 inches (width) on the vertical ruler.
 Click once to insert a 1-inch by 1-inch Rounded Rectangle, or use the drag and drop feature.

 - Select the Rectangle shape and type the following text: For more information, please contact Grace Smith at 602-787-6714.
 Or, email firstname.lastname@example.org